readthedocs/readthedocs.org/docs/team.rst

 .. note:: You may notice that a number of names appear on multiple teams.
           This is because we are lacking contributors.
-          So please be bold and go ahead and contact us, and we'll get you sorted into the right team.
+          So please be bold and contact us, and we'll get you sorted into the right team.

 Support Team